WEB PRESENCE: HOW WORK FINDS YOU!

 Make the navigation of your site user (employer)-friendly:

-Frame your site’s ergonomics on who this is for.
-Remember: You are making this with an employer in mind!
+Frame your site’s ergonomics on your target audience.
+Remember: You are making this with an employer (or agent) in mind!
 This person’s time is precious and their patience is probably thin.
+Show them the goods!

 Minimize scrolling & click-throughs: